If you only see a loading animation, but the actual content in one of our plugins does not load, your WordPress REST API is most likely not reachable.

 How can I enable the WordPress REST API in my website?

 The WordPress REST API is enabled by default in your WordPress website.
 It is a standard method of communication and there is no additional risk to have it activated compared to other methods how WordPress plugins communicate between client and server.
 But some WordPress plugins allow you as WordPress admin to disable the REST API.
-The reason is possible by a better performance or security aspects, which often can not be verified.
+The reason for deactivation is usually the desire for better performance or security concerns.
+For both aspects, however, disabling the REST API is usually not a suitable means.

 We know the following plugins that allow you to disable the REST API.
 By default, none of these plugins disable the REST API, but they can optionally disable it: